TingYuanKe/EOY_NewRobot/README.md

 # EOY_NewRobot

-This project is build for AI demo in NCTU.
+This project is build for AI demo in NCTU. and this project is based on the ROS (Robot Operating System).

+After doing PID, the c++ server would parse the PID result and send the Tracking instruction to UDOO with ROS.

 ## **Usage:**